tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
 			<td>Date that the media resource was altered.
-The date and time must comply with the World Wide Web Consortium (W3C) datetime practice, <a href="https://www.w3.org/TR/NOTE-datetime">https://www.w3.org/TR/NOTE-datetime</a>, which requires that date and time representation correspond to ISO 8601:1998, <a href="https://www.iso.org/standard/40874.html">https://www.iso.org/standard/40874.html</a>, but with year fields always comprising 4 digits.
+The date and time MUST comply with the World Wide Web Consortium (W3C) datetime practice, <a href="https://www.w3.org/TR/NOTE-datetime">https://www.w3.org/TR/NOTE-datetime</a>, which requires that date and time representation correspond to ISO 8601:1998, <a href="https://www.iso.org/standard/40874.html">https://www.iso.org/standard/40874.html</a>, but with year fields always comprising 4 digits.
 This makes datetime records compliant with 8601:2004.
-AC datetime values may also follow 8601:2004 for ranges by separating two IS0 8601 datetime fields by a solidus ("forward slash", '/').</td>
+AC datetime values MAY also follow 8601:2004 for ranges by separating two IS0 8601 datetime fields by a solidus ("forward slash", '/').</td>
 		</tr>
 		<tr>
 			<td>Notes</td>